phenoix-12/My-1st-Project/Assets/README.md

-All Resource use From Local Devices are Stored Here.
+All resources use from local device are kept in this directory.